nodejs/node/deps/npm/doc/misc/npm-config.md

 ### Default Configs

-A set of configuration parameters that are internal to npm, and are defaults if nothing else is specified.
+Run `npm config ls -l` to see a set of configuration parameters that are internal to npm, and are defaults if nothing else is specified.

 ## Shorthands and Other CLI Niceties